cuwip-nyc/cuwip-nyc.github.io/README.md

-# cuwip-nyc.github.io
+# CUWiP-NYC Site

-CUWiP - NYC 2018
+This is the website for the upcoming CUWiP conference.